-The cost to rent a one-bedroom apartment in Saint Martin costs around 1000 USD per month, a three-bedroom apartment costs around 2200 USD per month.
+The cost to rent a one-bedroom apartment in Saint Martin costs around 1000 USD per month, a three-bedroom apartment costs around $2,200 per month.
 These prices are common in the city center.
-The prices outside of the city center are significantly lower and range from 900 USD to 1900 USD for a one - three-bedroom apartment.
+The prices outside of the city center are significantly lower and range from $900 to $1,900 for a three-bedroom apartment.

-The price of hotels on the island varies.
+The price of hotels in Saint Martin varies.
 Many affordable hotels have prices ranging from $90 per night some of the best hotels in Saint Martin start at around $250 per night.

 The main road circles the island and smaller roads provide access to neighborhoods and beaches.
 Usually, the driving is quite stress-free in the areas outside of the tourist areas.
 There is a limited number of roads, this can sometimes cause traffic jams in the high tourist populated areas.

 The island of Saint Martin has many options available for healthcare treatment.
 Saint Martin is home to the American University of the Caribbean medical school; this contributes to Sint Maarten having a very high standard of healthcare.
 There are many modern treatment centers, clinics, and specialists available.
 Pharmacies are located throughout the island and they are well stocked.
 And some are open 24 hours.